0xPolygon/kurtosis-cdk/README.md

 ## Documentation

-The Kurtosis docs are live on the Polygon Knowledge Layer here: https://docs.polygon.technology/cdk/get-started/kurtosis-experimental/overview/
+The Kurtosis docs are live on the Polygon Knowledge Layer here: https://docs.polygon.technology/cdk/get-started/kurtosis-experimental/overview/.

+The docs are running on the [mkdocs-material platform](https://squidfunk.github.io/mkdocs-material/) and are imported into the main site.

 Follow the steps below to run the Kurtosis docs locally.

-### Run docs locally
+### Run docs site locally

 #### Prerequisites